IBM/openapi-to-graphql/docs/tutorials/quickstart.md

 The purpose of this tutorial is to show how easy it is to use OASGraph.

-With just a single command line instruction, `oasgraph [path]`, you can get a GraphQL server running.
+With just a single command line instruction, `oasgraph <OAS JSON file path or remote url>`, you can get a GraphQL server running.

 Please note that while the CLI tool will satisfy most needs, it does not offer the flexibility or functionality of OASGraph's intended usage, as an integrated library.
 See the [README.md](../../README.md) for more information.